There are certain circumstances where special arrangements for registration and voting need to be made.

 More information can be found on our student information web page.

 Anyone who is a member of HM Services can register to vote for all elections.
 There are two ways to do this

-- You can include your details on the Household Enquiry Form delivered to the address where you would normally live
+- You can include your details on the Canvass Form delivered to the address where you would normally live

 A service vote is valid for 5 years - we will send all service voters a renewal form after 4 years and 9 months.

 Further information about registering to vote as a Service Voter can be found on the Electoral Commission's website.

 British Citizens Living Overseas

 If you are a British citizen living abroad and you've been registered to vote in the UK within the last 15 years, you can apply to be an overseas voter.
 If you were too young to register when you left the UK, you may still become an overseas voter if your parent or guardian was registered at the time.

 The 15 year time limit will be removed in Autumn 2023, meaning any British citizen living overseas will be able to register to vote as an overseas elector.
 For now, the 15 year limit remains meaning you must have been registered to vote in the UK within the last 15 years in order to be able to register to vote as an overseas elector.

 As an overseas voter you can vote in UK Parliamentary Elections (General Elections) and European Elections.